Begin of page section:

 PhD Law and Politics

-The doctoral programme "PhD Law & Politics" is an interdisciplinary doctoral programme offered by the Faculty of Law and the Centre for Southeast European Studies.
-The aim of the programme is to enable doctoral students to deepen and broaden their theoretical, methodological and empirical knowledge and academic skills in the field of law and politics.
+The doctoral programme "PhD Law & Politics" is an interdisciplinary doctoral programme offered in English by the Faculty of Law and the Centre for Southeast European Studies.
+The aim of the programme is to enable doctoral students to deepen and broaden their theoretical, methodological and empirical knowledges,as well as academic skills in the field of law and politics.

 University Professor Dr David Florian Bieber